maxchang3/JarConvertedMacApp/README.md

 |StegSolve| CTF Steg problems' solver|

 ## Detail
-In macOS, the elegant way run jar file is packing it to an app file, since many developers build their java applications in this way.
+In macOS, the elegant way to run a jar file is packing it to an app file, since many developers build their java applications in this way.

 Also, there are many simple way to package the `.jar` file like [jar2app](https://github.com/Jorl17/jar2app) and another [jar2app](https://github.com/dante-biase/jar2app).

-The first one does not support arm natively, but the second one can build app without the problem which due to it's simple principle.
+The first one does not support arm natively, but the second can do due to its simple principle.

-Some applications I am using are not maintained actively.
-So whether they don't have an arm64 version or they can't run with your own jdk or they don't have an `.app` version.

-Cause of that I convert these applications' jar file to app using [jar2app](https://github.com/dante-biase/jar2app) by dante-biase.
-You can download them in release.
+So I convert these applications' .jar files to .app using dante-biase's [jar2app](https://github.com/dante-biase/jar2app).
+You can download them in the release.

 For all that, I highly recommend you convert it by yourself.
-It's not so hard, just read [jar2app](https://github.com/dante-biase/jar2app)'s README for one line command.
+It's not so hard, just read [jar2app](https://github.com/dante-biase/jar2app)'s README and one-line command.

-A part of icons are "designed" (combined in fact) myself mostly using [pixabay](https://pixabay.com/).
+~~A part of icons are "designed" (combined in fact) myself mainly using [pixabay](https://pixabay.com/).~~(okay...that sucks :( )